 Statistics show that, on average, U.S. companies lose half of their customers every five years.
 Here are a few ways to keep your customers loyal.

 It’s true that acquiring new customers will help your business grow.
-However, your current customers are the lifeblood of your business and keeping them happy should be your highest priority.
+However, your current customers are the lifeblood of your business and learning about how to increase customer loyalty should be your highest priority.

 Here are six ways to improve your customer loyalty.